 - MetroWest RTA: MWRTA operates a shuttle service for veterans, their families and others who need to travel to the VA hospitals in West Roxbury and Jamaica Plain.
 The shuttle operates on Tuesdays and Thursdays from the MWRTA transportation hub in Framingham, with a pickup at the Natick VFW Post as well.
 Fare is $2 each way.
 Visit Veterans' Hospital shuttle or call 508-820-4650 for additional information or to schedule a trip.

 - Lowell RTA: LRTA offers a medical shuttle on Wednesdays for seniors over 60 and for people with disabilities who qualify for ADA paratransit service.
-Eligible veterans can ride from Acton, Billerica, Chelmsford, Dracut, Groton, Lowell, Pepperell, Tewksbury, Townsend and Westford to the Lahey Clinic in Burlington for $12.50 and to Boston area hospitals for $25 round trip.
-Eligible veterans in the Lowell area can also travel to the Bedford VA.
+Eligible people can ride from Billerica, Chelmsford, Dracut, Lowell, or Tewksbury to the Bedford VA Hospital or the Lahey Clinic in Burlington for $12.50 round trip, and to Boston area hospitals for $25 round trip.
 For more details see LRTA paratransit services or call (978) 459-0152.

 - Beneficiary Travel: The Veterans Health Administration can authorize reimbursements to eligible beneficiaries for mileage costs, costs for special transportation modes, or, in certain circumstances, the costs of taxis or hired cars to access covered medical care.